webmozart/console/README.md

 Contributions to are very welcome!

 * Report any bugs or issues you find on the [issue tracker].
-* You can grab the source code at Puli’s [Git repository].
+* You can grab the source code at the package’s [Git repository].

 Support
 -------